Stichting

-A stichting (lit. 'foundation') is a Dutch legal entity with limited liability, not aiming to make profit, with no members or share capital, that exists for a specific purpose that is serving a public, social or an idealistic interest.
+A stichting (/nl/, lit. 'foundation') is a Dutch legal entity with limited liability, not aiming to make profit, with no members or share capital, that exists for a specific purpose that is serving a public, social or an idealistic interest.
 A stichting is allowed to make profit but the legal condition is that this profit must be spent on achieving the foundation's goals.
 This form of entity makes it possible to separate functions of ownership and control.

-Its use has been pioneered successfully in recent years as a 'poison pill' style defence tactic in hostile takeover situations by Scott V Simpson, one of Europe's leading mergers and acquisitions lawyers.
-This however was not the use Dutch lawmakers had in mind when drawing the law.

 Formation

 A stichting is a legal person created through a legal act.
 This act is usually a notarised deed, but can also be established by a Dutch will ('uiterste wilsbeschikking'), and must contain the articles of the foundation which must include the first appointed board.
 The notary works here in a public role, and is seen as the public authority involved in the creation and authorization of a foundation.
 The stichting acquires full legal capacity through its sole creation.
 A foundation has no members and its purpose must be stated in its articles, using capital dedicated to such goal.
 The rules for foundations are defined in the Dutch Civil Code (Burgerlijk Wetboek), Boek 2, Titel 6 (artt.
 2:285-304).
-It is not necessary in the Netherlands that a foundation serves a purpose of general interest, it can also be a social or an idealistic goal and its official goal cannot include making payments to anybody, except for charitable causes.

 A foundation can be governed and represented by one board that has both executive and controlling tasks and is also responsible for the foundation's administration.
 The law does not have a requirement for a specific number of members but speaks of 'members' in plural.
 It is possible to create two boards (two-tier board structure), one has the function of overviewing the executive day-by-day governing, the Governing Board ("Raad van Bestuur"), the other one has an overall control function, the Supervisory Board or Board of Trustees ("Raad van Toezicht" of "Raad van Commisarissen).